AtomicMegaNerd/dotfiles/README.md

 This repository stores the dotfiles for my UNIX based systems.
 The idea is to symlink all of the configs to the git managed files in this repo.

+This is based on my [GitHub dotfiles repp](https://github.com/AtomicMegaNerd/dotfiles) but with additional configs for work that are kept only in CTC BitBucket.
+This lets me pull in enhancements I make from my personal configs but also to have some work specific settings.

+As such I usually have two remotes on this repo at work:

+- github - I pull from the GitHub remote to pull in changes from my personal configs.
+- origin - I then push the changes along with work specific configs to BitBucket.

 ## Supported Apps

 * Alacritty